Karim Benzema

 Following Ronaldo's departure in 2018, Benzema transitioned from the false 9 position into a sole striker.
-He was named in the La Liga Team of the Season for four consecutive years from 2018 to 2022, won La Liga Best Player twice and the Pichichi Trophy for the first time in 2022.
-Benzema finished as Champions League top scorer as he won his fifth title in 2022.
+He was named in the La Liga Team of the Season for five consecutive years from 2018 to 2023, won La Liga Best Player twice and the Pichichi Trophy for the first time in 2022.
+Benzema finished as Champions League top scorer as he won his fifth title in 2022, and subsequently captained the club in his final season before signing for Al-Ittihad the following year.
+As captain, he led the club to win the 2024–25 Saudi Pro League.

 A French international, Benzema won the 2004 UEFA European Under-17 Championship and made his senior debut for France in 2007, at age 19.
-He earned 97 caps, including scoring in three and appearing in four major tournaments, and ranks as France's fifth-highest all-time top goalscorer.
-Benzema was controversially left out of the squad for the 2010 World Cup and did not play for France for over five years after being implicated in a blackmailing scandal in 2015; he later returned to the squad before announcing his international retirement in December 2022.
-He has been named French Player of the Year by France Football four times.
+After appearing at UEFA Euro 2008, Benzema was controversially left out of the squad for the 2010 FIFA World Cup; following his return for Euro 2012 and the 2014 World Cup, he did not play for France for over five years after being implicated in a blackmailing scandal in 2015.
+He later returned to the squad for Euro 2020, where he won the Bronze Boot.
+Benzema was also a part of the French squad that finished as runners-up at the 2022 FIFA World Cup.
+However, he did not play at the tournament due to an injury, though he did receive a medal.
+He announced his international retirement in December 2022 following the World Cup.
+Overall, Benzema earned 97 caps and scored 37 goals, ranking as France's sixth-highest all-time top goalscorer, and was named French Player of the Year by France Football four times.

 For his performances in 2021 and 2022, Benzema was awarded the UEFA Player of the Year and the Ballon d'Or, becoming the fifth French player to have won the Ballon d'Or.
-At 34 years and 302 days old, he is the second-oldest winner of the award, after Stanley Matthews.
+One of the highest-paid footballers in the world, he made Forbes's list of the world's highest-paid athletes in 2024.

 Club career

 Early career

-Benzema began his football career at his hometown club Bron Terraillon SC at the age of eight.
-While at the club, he was nicknamed Coco by friends and, after scoring two goals in an under-10 match against the Lyon youth academy, began attracting attention from the biggest club in the city.
+Benzema began his football career at his hometown club Bron Terraillon at the age of eight.
+While at the club, he was nicknamed "Coco" by friends and, after scoring two goals in an under-ten match against the Lyon youth academy, began attracting attention from the biggest club in the city.
 According to Serge Santa Cruz, who was president of Bron Terraillon in the 1990s, Lyon officials had visited him directly in an attempt to sign the youngster; however, Santa Cruz refused.
 After talking with Benzema's father, the club allowed the player to undergo a trial with Lyon.
 Following the trial, Benzema officially joined Lyon and was inserted into the club's academy.